 - Electricity North West Limited (ENWL)

 Who is the DNO for my Area?

 The easiest way to find out who your Distribution Network Operator is to visit the Electricity Network Association’s (ENA) website and enter your postcode.
 As a Nationwide solar panel installation company we have experience with all 14!

 When Do you need to apply for a DNO Applictation?

 When you’re making any significant changes to your connection, you must notify your local DNO provider.
 A significant change includes installing one of the following green energy devices:

 Can you Avoid DNO Permission?

-Unless you are installing an off-grid system, unfortunately you cannot avoid getting DNO permission.
+Unless you are installing an off-grid system, unfortunately, you cannot avoid getting DNO permission.
 As you are making a direct connection to the grid, the installation needs to be compliant with the grid regulations in your area.
-This is because as we push towards a Net Zero UK, electric powered devices or energy assets such as electric vehicles and heat pumps will be on the rise.
+This is because as we push towards a Net Zero UK, electric-powered devices or energy assets such as electric vehicles and heat pumps will be on the rise.
 It is important to notify your local DNO so that the extra load and strain on the National Grid can be managed effectively.
-This is critical for reducing local back outs, and to ensure that supply in your area is efficient.
+This is critical for reducing local back-outs, and ensuring that supply in your area is efficient.